Tracking children's growth

 Dietitians of Canada worked collaboratively with other national health professional groups of family doctors, paediatricians and community health nurses to develop recommendations about proper growth monitoring in infants, children and teens.
 These recommendations included:

 Using the growth charts developed by the World Health Organization and adapted for Canada for all infants, children and teens.

-Growth monitoring as a routine part of health care for all Canadian infants, children and teens.
+Monitoring growth as a routine part of health care for all Canadian infants, children and teens.